drug-design/course/docs/chapters/molecular-similarity.md

     ![](https://media.drugdesign.org/course/molecular-similarity/relevant_capture.png){: loading=lazy }
 ### Relativity of Relevant Properties

-In molecular similarity calculations the relevant descriptors differ from case to case.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/relativity-relevant-properties-3f5ac4f5'><i class='fa fa-play' aria-hidden='true'></i></button>In molecular similarity calculations the relevant descriptors differ from case to case.
 In the example below: in terms of lipophilicity the replacement of an oxygen linker (-O-) by a secondary amine (-NH-) does not introduce major changes; however this modification may have radical repercussions if the group is involved in specific hydrogen bond interactions with the receptor.
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.